curegit/reversi-ai-dll/README.md

 # Reversi AI DLL

-Heuristic reversi AI implemented as Windows native DLL, having moderate strength, compatible with Unity
+This is heuristic reversi AI implemented as a Windows native DLL.
+The DLL has simple API.
+For instance, board state is given, a API function returns a move you should to choose next.
+The AI have moderate strength.
+The DLL can be used in Windows standalone projects of Unity.

 ## Run a console application

-This solution includes a Windows console application to test AI.
+This solution includes a Windows console application to test the AI.

 ### Usage